DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 reports on each trainee and makes them available to the department until the trainee

-becomes certified or licensed or after 2 years has lapsed since supervising the trainee,
+becomes certified or licensed or after 2 years have lapsed since supervising the trainee,

 whichever is earlier.